I'm Krish.

 joint with Oliver Roche-Newton

-To appear in Discrete and Computational Geometry.
+Discrete and Computational Geometry.

 My publications can be found in Google Scholar.